 Trgovac’s playing career at Michigan from 1977-80 under Bo Schembechler featured three seasons as a starter at middle guard on the defensive line.
 He was a two-time All-Big Ten honoree and a second-team All-America selection as a senior.
 He played in three Rose Bowls for the Wolverines and received his degree in education from Michigan in 1982.

 Born Feb.
 27, 1959, in Youngstown, Ohio, Trgovac was an all-state football player and wrestler at Fitch High School in Austintown, Ohio.
 He was named Ohio’s Defensive Lineman of the Year and also captured the state heavyweight wrestling title as a senior.
-Trgovac and his wife, Angela, have a daughter, Jordan, 22, a recent graduate of the College of Charleston (S.C.), and a son, Michael, 17.
+Trgovac and his wife, Angela, have a daughter, Jordan, 23, a graduate of the College of Charleston (S.C.) and current public relations intern with the Kansas City Chiefs, and a son, Michael, 18, a freshman at East Carolina University.